What is this website?

 The Superior Court of Justice released a helpful At-A-Glance Guide to Virtual Hearings (May 12, 2021).
 The Ontario Court of Justice released a helpful Guide for Self-represented Family Litigants During COVID-19 (July 21, 2020).

 Currently, we are only organizing notices from the Superior Court of Justice, Superior Court of Justice (Family) and Ontario Court of Justice levels of court.
-We are not compiling information for the Court of Appeal or Divisional Court.
-Their latest notices are listed on our Notice Depot.
+We are not compiling information for the Court of Appeal or Divisional Court (yet).

 Where is the information coming from?